metabrainz/picard-docs/source/variables/variables_basic.rst

 **_multiartist**

-    0 if tracks on the album all have the same primary artist, 1 otherwise.
-(Since Picard 1.3)
+    0 if tracks on the album all have the same primary artist, 1 otherwise. (*since Picard 1.3*)

 .. _ref_primaryreleasetype: